mayorD19/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 11-a function that returns a list with all values multiplied by a number without using any loops.
 12-A function that prints Roman to Integer
+13-a function that returns the weighted average of all integers tuple (<score>, <weight>)
+14- a function that computes the square value of all integers of a matrix using map 15-a function that deletes keys with a specific value in a dictionary.
+16-Create two C functions that print some basic info about Python lists and Python bytes objects.